What Is a Fiduciary Advisor?

 Certified Financial Planner™

 The AllGen Team includes a growing list of Certified Financial Planners™ (CFPs®).
-Meet Paul, Jason, Ana, and Kathryn.
+Meet Paul, Jason, Ana, Kathryn., Jamie and Ryan.

 A non-fiduciary advisor isn’t legally bound by fiduciary duty, so they can recommend investments and courses of action that happen to benefit the advisor more than the client.
 This doesn’t guarantee that a non-fiduciary advisor won’t act in the best interests of their clients, but there is no legal requirement to do so.